dmuth/splunk-lab/README.md

 - <a href="http://www.splunk.com/">Splunk</a>, for having such a fantastic product which is also a great example of Operational Excellence!
 - <a href="https://splunkbase.splunk.com/app/1924">Eventgen</a> is a super cool way of generating simulating real data that can be used to generate dashboards for testing and training purposes.
 - <a href="http://patorjk.com/software/taag/#p=display&h=0&v=0&f=Standard&t=Splunk%20Lab">This text to ASCII art generator</a>, for the logo I used in the script.
-- The logo was made over at https://www.freelogodesign.org/
+- The logo was made over at <a href="https://www.freelogodesign.org/">https://www.freelogodesign.org/</a>
+- <a href="https://liw.fi/readme-review/">Lars Wirzenius</a> for a review of this README.